jaskiratvig/golang-restapi-dynamodb-serverless/aws-golang-http-get-post/README.md

 ``` sls deploy ``` uses the serverless.yaml file to deploy the infrastructure to AWS CloudFormation and should return some endpoints. <br />
 To send a request to an endpoint, run
 ``` curl -d '{"Field": "Value"}' -X {CRUD OPERATION} https://URL/ENDPOINT ```

+To run the Auth0 portion of this project, navigate to ``` https://URL/home ```, click on "login" where the user will be redirected to the login endpoint.
+The user will be required to authenticate using either an Auth0 account or a federated identity provider (Google/Facebook).
+Then the user will be redirected to the loggedIn endpoint where their name will be displayed on the page.